-It was sunny when we left Macc, but we entered the low clouda s we drove past the Cat & Fiddle and it looked as though we were in for a
+On 1tth May 2015 it was sunny when we left Macclesfield, but we entered the low clouds as we drove past the Cat & Fiddle and it looked as though we were in for a we walk.

 It was misty and still raining as we set out from the cars.
 We first headed down a valley south of theA53.